 1. How much will it cost me to implement?

 When you purchase ImageSilo, your initial investment into the system is tax-deductible, meaning that ultimately, you wont be spending any of your own capital.
-On the other hand, on-site systems are not tax-deductible, so your capital expenditure will be much higher.
+On-site systems, on the other hand, are not tax-deductible, so your capital expenditure will be much higher.

 2. Do I have to pay for individual user licenses?